Frequently Asked Questions - Online Courses and Blackboard

 Yes, for the NISOD's Best Practices for Teaching Online classe.
 For the Canvas classes, it is possible to demonstrate proficiency in certain areas.
 Please contact Scott Rial or Page Wolf for further discussion on this.

 - I’ve taken previous Blackboard training through the TLETC.
 Do I need to go through the training again to teach online?

 If you have taken Blackboard training within the previous year, we will count that toward the Blackboard prerequisites for teaching online.

 - My teaching schedule prohibits me from taking some of the required training.
 What should I do?

 The TLETC has tried to schedule repeated training at least twice per semester, some of which are offered online.
-We also offer an all –encompassing bootcamp class in the summer.
 If it is impossible to attend any training, please contact Page Wolf (email@example.com) and we can determine if alternate training times could be made available.